 Eric has since worked with medium and large non-profit organizations across San Mateo, San Francisco and Marin Counties, helping to build administrative and financial infrastructure to facilitate strategic organizational growth and stability, including ten years with the Child Care Coordinating Council of San Mateo County.

 Most recently Eric worked as CFO with Community Housing Partnership, the primary provider of permanent supportive housing and services for formerly homeless individuals, youth and families in the City & County of San Francisco.
 Eric is also a certified life and executive coach, working with individuals and companies toward personal and organization growth and development.
 An advocate for healthy children and families everywhere, Eric is the father of three children, an avid photographer, and an inline skating fanatic.

 Amie Latterman, Chief Advancement Officer

 Amie was a founding board member of the national Young Nonprofit Professionals Network (YNPN), and spent several years on the advisory board of the San Francisco Bay Area chapter of YNPN.
-She currently is the Chair of the Board for Parents for Public Schools San Francisco.
-She and her partner are raising three children in San Francisco, with the support of a fantastic village that includes their neighborhood preschool and public elementary school.
-In her free time she enjoys hiking with her family in the Bay Area hills, traveling and exploring San Francisco neighborhoods for great places to eat.
+She served for nearly a decade on the Board for Parents for Public Schools San Francisco, holding officer positions as Treasurer and President.
+She and her partner are raising three children in San Francisco, with the support of a fantastic village that includes their neighborhood schools and afterschool providers.
+She has served as a member of her kids’ school PTA and School Site Council for a decade.
+In her free time she enjoys hiking with her family in the Bay Area hills, delving into the Star Wars and Marvel universes with her kids, traveling and exploring San Francisco neighborhoods for great places to eat.